 • Option B – Term Policy: We’ve paid $20,880 to the insurance company (which has a future value of $86,441 at 8%).
 Our policy has now expired and has no cash value.
 BUT, because we are disciplined savers, we invested the extra money we saved from not taking the Variable policy and built up our own investment portfolio of $286,149 that we can now use for retirement or whatever we see fit.

 I declare the Term Life Insurance Policy the winner!

 • For the same 30 years of coverage and death benefit, the Term option had the lowest costs.

 • Even though the Variable plan had an investment associated with it, we’ve shown that you could probably do better by investing the money you’d save by going with the Term plan.

 • Recall in Part 1 that I said that life insurance is intended to replace your “working income”.
 Hopefully in 30 years, we are all retired and living off of our investments as opposed to still working.
 Therefore, there is no longer any need for the life insurance and a Term plan for 30 years should be more than enough.

-By the way, when I did switch over to the Term policy, my insurance rep did try to persuade me with some complicated, exotic combination of Term and Whole life plans.
+By the way, when I did switch over to the Term policy, my insurance rep did try to persuade me with some complicated, exotic combination of Term and Permanent life insurance plans.
 Again, I passed.
 No matter what anyone offers you, run the numbers and see if it makes sense.
 Most of the time, it probably won’t.

 In summary, remember that when you buy life insurance, you should buy just that: insurance – protection for your family in case the worst should happen.
 Don’t buy it as investment or as a ticket to get rich quick.
 Keep it simple and buy what it is you’re truly after: peace of mind for those you love.